zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   Refer to the specific message to identify the exact problem. possible causes can include:
   - Incorrect security algorithm
-  - Keystore invalid or corrupted
+  - The keystore is invalid or corrupted
-  - Certificate invalid or corrupted
+  - The certificate is invalid or corrupted

 ### ZWEAM500W